Creative, free music promotion tactics can be just as effective as your musical creativity when it comes to success as an independent musician.

 1. Become active on social media

 Having an active (and interactive) social media presence is essential to the success of any creative professional.
+It’s the most easy free music promotion tool to utilize.
 Create accounts on Facebook, Twitter, Pinterest, Tumblr, etc. and spend time studying the best ways to promote yourself on each of these networks.
+Start building your fan base with family and friends, that way when new fans find you they already see that people are following you which legitimizes your band.
 It’s important to avoid repeated, obvious self-promotion; the best way to draw attention is through interaction and posting insightful, useful content.
 Follow the “one in seven” rule when promoting your music on social media: post only one obviously self-promotional piece per every seven posts.
+Don’t be afraid to stand out on social media.
+It’s a great free music promotion tool, but recognize that almost every active band is also on the social platforms.

 2. Trade promotions with other creative individuals